 - Deadline for applying

-The Midlands4Cities Doctoral Training Partnership (M4C) is a collaboration between the University of Birmingham, Birmingham City University, the University of Warwick, Coventry University, De Montfort University, the University of Leicester, Nottingham Trent University, and the University of Nottingham.
+Midlands4Cities (M4C) is a collaboration between the University of Birmingham, Birmingham City University, University of Warwick, Coventry University, University of Leicester, De Montfort University, Nottingham Trent University and The University of Nottingham.

-- Open Doctoral Awards, where you agree a research proposal in any disciplinary and interdisciplinary area of the arts and humanities with your supervisory team.
+- Open Doctoral Awards, where you agree a research proposal in any disciplinary or interdisciplinary area of the arts and humanities with your supervisory team.
+(93 awards available)

-- Collaborative Doctoral Awards, which are co-designed between a Midlands4Cities institution and an external partner organisation.
-There are 21 CDAs available in 2021, including 3 hosted by the University of Birmingham.
+- Collaborative Doctoral Awards (CDAs), which are co-designed between an M4C institution and an external partner organisation.
+(16 awards available)

 Value of Award